 The aim of the parish council is to enhance and protect the quality of life of the residents of Potten End, Nettleden and Frithsden and to help ensure that our villages retain the attributes and facilities that make them such desirable places in which to live.

 We hold monthly meetings (including the Annual Parish Council Meeting), normally in Potten End Church Room.
-The meetings are open to the public and councillors discuss and act on matters concerning parish, including the following.
+The meetings are open to the public and councillors discuss and act on matters concerning the parish, including the following:

 We manage the spending of a variety of incomes including the precept received from Dacorum Borough Council.
-Full details of receipts and expenditure are included on our finance pages.
+Full details of receipts and expenditure, the council’s accounts and its annual audit are included on our finance pages.